Scalable Gaussian Processes on Discrete Domains: String kernels

 \section{String kernels}

-While our framework is fully general, in this work we focus our experiments on biological sequences.
-One important aspect of many biological sequences is translation invariance.
-In this section, we describe $n$-gram-based string kernels which conveniently exhibit this property.
+While our framework is fully general, in this work we focus our experiments on biological sequences, which are an important real-world discrete data domain.
+One key aspect of many biological sequences is translation invariance.
+In this section, we describe $n$-gram-based string kernels which are designed to exhibit this property and thus explicitly incorporate our biological prior knowledge.
 In cases where full translation-invariance is not a desired property, a practitioner can choose from the vast literature on kernel methods to select a more appropriate prior for the GP.

-Specifically, in our work we use the spectrum kernel \citep{Leslie2002-zj} which was designed for protein sequences and has also been successfully applied to other types of biological sequences \citep{Ben-Hur2008-wo}.
-There are existing applications which use string kernels in Gaussian Processes but on small data sets ($n\approx 280$) where full Gaussian Process inference is viable \citep{Stegle2009-sn}.
+Specifically, in our work we use the spectrum kernel \cite{Leslie2002-zj}, which was designed for protein sequences and has also been successfully applied to other types of biological sequences \cite{Ben-Hur2008-wo}.
+There are existing applications which use string kernels in Gaussian Processes, but they use small datasets ($n\approx 280$) where full Gaussian Process inference is viable \cite{Stegle2009-sn}.
+In this work, we enable the extension of these methods to larger data sets, through the use of sparse GP approximations.

 Given an alphabet $\mathcal A$, we denote the input domain of all strings of finite length as $\mathcal X = \mathcal A^*$.
 The $n$-th order spectrum kernel is defined over this domain as

 where $\phi_a(x)$ is the number of times that the string $a\in\mathcal A^n$ appears as a substring in $x$.
 This is essentially a bag-of-$n$-grams model.